Hodge-to-singular correspondence for reduced curves: Hypertoric quiver varieties

-\end{defn} \begin{notation} For convenience, we relabel the coordinates $z_{e^+}$ and $z_{e-}$ of $\CC^{2s}$ by $z_{e}$ and $w_{e}$, indexed by $e \in E$.
+The action of $\mathbb{T}^{r-1}$ on $\CC^{2s}$ is prescribed by the boundary map of the double quiver $Q^{\pm}$ as in \S \ref{sec:affinetoricvarieties}. \end{defn} \begin{notation} For convenience, we relabel the coordinates $z_{e^+}$ and $z_{e-}$ of $\CC^{2s}$ by $z_{e}$ and $w_{e}$, indexed by $e \in E$.
 Note that the definition of $X(Q^{\pm}, \theta)$ is independent of the choice of an orientation of $Q$: a different choice corresponds to exchange some coordinates $z_e$ with the corresponding $w_e$. \end{notation}

 Suppose that the matrix $A=(a_{ie})$ corresponds to the boundary map for $Q$.
 We consider the homogeneous ideal

 \begin{defn} The \emph{hypertoric quiver variety} $Y(Q,0)$ (resp. $Y(Q,\theta)$) is the irreducible subvariety of the affine Lawrence variety $X(Q^{\pm},0)$ (resp. of the Lawrence variety $X(Q^{\pm},\theta)$) cut by the homogeneous ideal $\mathrm{Circ}(\mathscr{B})$. \end{defn}